xavdid/advent-of-code/README.md

 This is my tried-and-true Python helper package for the phenomenal [Advent of Code](https://adventofcode.com/) puzzles.
 It contains helpful utilities, plus my [daily solution write-ups](https://github.com/xavdid/advent-of-code/tree/main/solutions).

+It expects to be run using at least Python 3.9.

 ## Quickstart

 To use this base class for your own solutions:

 1. Fork & clone this repo
 2. Delete my solution files (`rm -rf solutions/20*`)
-3. Start a new solution `./start 1` (defaults to the current year once December starts)
+3. Start a new solution using `./start` (defaults to the current year once December starts)
-4. Edit the newly created file at `solutions/YEAR/day_N/solution.py`
+4. Edit the newly created file at `solutions/YEAR/day_01/solution.py`
-5. Get your answers using `./advent 1`
+5. Get your answers using `./advent`
 6. Repeat!

 ## Commands

 This repo has two main commands: `start` and `advent`.

-### ./start
+### `./start`

 #### Usage